bbc/hive-ci/workshop/prerequisites.md

 Some Ruby components will be installed during the workshop.
 This can be done in advance

-## Downloading Hive Scheuler and Hive Mind
+## Downloading Hive Scheduler and Hive Mind

 Hive Scheduler and Hive Mind are Rails applications and can be downloaded from Github with one of the following three methods.